Article

 The Element advantage

-Element’s Energy Fluids laboratory uses ASTM D4929 method to test organic chloride content in crude oil.
-The ISO 17025 accredited lab has a proven track record for preventing false positives of our organic chlorides test results, and takes part in ‘organic chloride content in crude oil proficiency testing’ twice a year, which allows for full confidence in the accuracy of our results.
+Element’s Energy Fluids laboratory uses the ASTM D4929 method to test the organic chloride content in crude oil.
+The ISO 17025 accredited lab has a proven track record for preventing false positives of our organic chloride test results and takes part in ‘organic chloride content in crude oil proficiency testing’ twice a year, which allows for full confidence in the accuracy of our results.

-Our team of experts have perfected procedures to maximize difficult naptha recoveries from heavy crudes while preventing contamination.
-Our services help upstream producers of crude oil, midstream blenders and pipelines to ensure that their product is free of corrosive halogens, which is essential prior to delivery at the refinery.
+Our team of experts has perfected procedures to maximize difficult naptha recoveries from heavy crudes while preventing contamination.
+Our services help upstream producers of crude oil, midstream blenders, and pipelines to ensure that their product is free of corrosive halogens, which is essential prior to delivery at the refinery.

 For more information on organic chloride analysis in crude oil, or to speak with one of our experts contact us today.